1. Advances in Traditional Technologies – Current Approaches to Mass Spectrometry Analysis

 - Uses case studies to illuminate the application of selected novel contamination monitoring approaches

-Researchers, undergraduate and graduate students, and environmental and civil engineers who have an interest in the impacts of chemical contaminants on the environment
+Researchers, undergraduate and graduate students, and environmental and civil engineers with an interest in the impacts of chemical contaminants on the environment

 - No. of pages: